In an effort to support our community’s growth, Milton has created a forum for sharing experiences that have had a harmful impact related to identity.

-Bias Incident Report: A mechanism to foster agency through communication
+Bias Incident Protocol: a mechanism to foster agency, connection, and communication

 The protocol is designed to address any interaction, intentional or unintentional, that impacts someone in a harmful way due to their marginalized identity in the context of the United States.

 The protocol is created to achieve the following goals: